Have you ever lost control while you were eating?

 There are 1,000 reasons why.
 But eventually, somehow you will fail these rigid rules.
 And these rules are rigid because if you do not follow them 100%, then you are a failure.

-And this notion of failure is exactly why I teach people about the power of body awareness skills, which I write about in detail in this post here.
+And this notion of failure is exactly why I teach people about the power of body awareness skills.

 And if you are a failure then what the hell, why not?